-She has served on seven state boards by appointment of the Legislature, two Governors and the Vermont Supreme Court.
-Past President of the local and then the state of Vermont League of Women Voters, she has served as a legislative reporter, written several books on local history and currently writes a column, “Historically Speaking” in the Vermont Standard, a Woodstock weekly.
+She served on seven state boards by appointment of the Legislature, two Governors and the Vermont Supreme Court.
+Past President of the local and then the state of Vermont League of Women Voters, she served as a legislative reporter, authored several books on local history and wrote a column, “Historically Speaking” in the Vermont Standard, a Woodstock weekly.

-She has recently been named “Woodstock Citizen of the Year 2000” by the Woodstock Historical Society.
+She was named “Woodstock Citizen of the Year 2000” by the Woodstock Historical Society.